Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Experiments

 \subsection{Synthetic planes}

 In order to evaluate the quality of planar-based SLAM back-end, we have developed a generator of synthetic environment with planes.

-\textbf{Setup.} The generator provides set of point clouds with planes and reference trajectory for them, and could be parameterized by number of poses, number of planes, number of points per plane, point-to-plane noise, trajectory noise.
-Example of generated synthetic environment is presented in Fig.~\ref{fig_syntehtic_env} The default parameters configuration is the following: number of poses~--- 10, number of planes~--- 10, number of points per plane~--- 50, point-to-plane noise~--- 0.04 meters, trajectory perturbation per each pose~--- 0.05 meters and 5 degrees.
-In evaluation, we chose one parameter to be swiped over different values whereas other parameters remain constant.
+\textbf{Setup.} The generator provides a set of point clouds with planes and a reference trajectory for them, and could be parameterized by number of poses, number of planes, number of points per plane, point-to-plane noise, trajectory noise.
+Example of generated synthetic environment is presented in Fig.~\ref{fig_syntehtic_env}.
+The default parameters configuration is the following: number of poses~--- 10, number of planes~--- 10, number of points per plane~--- 50, point-to-plane noise~--- 0.04 meters, trajectory perturbation per each pose~--- 0.05 meters and 5 degrees.
+In evaluation, we choose one parameter to be swept over different values whereas other parameters remain constant.
 Relative Pose Error~\cite{kummerle2009rpe} is used to estimate the accuracy of methods, rotation and translation part independently.

-\textbf{Results and discussion} Results of evaluation are depicted in Fig.~\ref{synth_eval}.
-In general, on all parameters variations methods could be ordered as following: EF and $\pi$-Factor show almost the same quality, BAREG is on the second place, but still at a relatively small distance, and BALM diverges on huge perturbations.
-Since BALM pipeline is used with built-in front-end, the divergence could be explained by this fact.
-It is worth to note that on trajectory perturbation experiment, EF, $\pi$-Factor and BALM show consistent results on all perturbation ranges, meaning that they show good convergence and could be applied for global alignment, not only local trajectory refinement.
-Swiping over such parameters as number of poses, number of points per plane, point-to-plane noise the method's quality is ranged in the same order, but it could be noticed that in extreme conditions such as huge plane noise or amount of poses, EF shows more stable results than $\pi$-Factor.
+\textbf{Results and discussion.} Results of evaluation are depicted in Fig.~\ref{synth_eval}.
+After parameters variations, the method could be broadly ordered as follows: EF (alternating), EF-Dense and BAREG show almost the same quality in RPE translation and rotation, followed closely by $\pi$-Factor.
+BAREG performs slightly worse under these conditions.

+It is worth to note that in the trajectory perturbation experiment, EF, $\pi$-Factor and BALM show consistent results on all perturbation ranges, meaning that they show good convergence properties and could be applied for global alignment, not only local trajectory refinement.
+Sweeping over parameters such as number of poses, number of points per plane, point-to-plane noise, the method's quality is ranged in the same order.
+When considering number of iterations, BALM provides best results, although as with EF-Dense, each iteration requires more computational resources (Table \ref{method_complexity}).
+EF requires more iterations at a lower computational complexity.

+Figure \ref{fig_synthetic_runtime} reports the runtime results for the methods implemented under the same framework.
+We can observe how the total time per optimization provides a common ground for all methods, performing similarly, while the number of iterations is not a good indicator for efficiency.